IgniteUI/igniteui-docfx/en/components/autocomplete.md

 Applying the `igxAutocomplete` directive will decorate the element with the following ARIA attributes:
  - role="combobox" - role of the element, where the directive is applied.
- - aria-haspopup="listbox" attribute to indicate that igxAutocomplete can pop-up a container to suggest values.
+ - aria-haspopup="listbox" attribute to indicate that `igxAutocomplete` can pop-up a container to suggest values.
- - aria-owns="dropDownID" - id of the drop down used for displaying suggestions.
+ - aria-owns="dropDownID" - id of the drop-down used for displaying suggestions.
- - aria-expanded="true"/"false" - value depending on the collapsed state of the drop down.
+ - aria-expanded="true"/"false" - value depending on the collapsed state of the drop-down.

-The drop-down component, used as provider for suggestions, will expose the following aria attributes:
+The `drop-down` component, used as provider for suggestions, will expose the following ARIA attributes:
  - role="listbox" - applied on the `igx-drop-down` component container
  - role="group" - applied on the `igx-drop-down-item-group` component container
  - role="option" - applied on the `igx-drop-down-item` component container
  - aria-disabled="true"/"false" applied on `igx-drop-down-item`, `igx-drop-down-item-group` component containers when they are disabled.

-### Enabling/Disabling autocomplete drop down
+### Enabling/Disabling autocomplete drop-down

-The following sample defines an [`igxAutocompleteDisabled`]({environment:angularApiUrl}/classes/igxautocompletedirective.html#disabled), which allows for an automatic enabling and disabling of the autocomplete drop down.
+The following sample defines an [`IgxAutocompleteDisabled`]({environment:angularApiUrl}/classes/igxautocompletedirective.html#disabled), which allows for an automatic enabling and disabling of the autocomplete drop-down.

 ```html
 <igx-input-group>